vectorgrp/sil-kit/docs/demos/demos.rst

 Parameter Example
     .. parsed-literal::

-       # Start the Network Simulator Demo with the given config and participant name
+       # Start the Network Simulator Demo with the given configuration file and participant name
        |DemoDir|/SilKitDemoNetSim ./SilKit-Demos/NetworkSimulator/DemoNetSim.silkit.silkit.yaml NetworkSimulator
 System Example
     Interplay with the CAN Demo: